cnateghi/HttpLoadRunner/README.md

 * ResponseTimes    - the list of response times for each call
 * ResponseMessages - the list of HttpResponseMessages for each call

+The following is a basic example of how to use the HttpLoadRunner in your testclass and use it in 2 test methods:

 ```
 namespace ExampleTests
 {